-Admire Hong Kong’s iconic skyline
+6) Admiring Hong Kong’s iconic skyline from the bay

-Be part of Hong Kong’s bustling nightlife
+7) Being part of Hong Kong’s bustling nightlife

-While Hong Kong is fun to explore in the day, the city comes alive at night.
+While Hong Kong is fun to explore in the day, the city truly comes alive at night.
 Besides bustling night markets and late-night suppers, there are plenty of other activities for the night owls.

-Capture Hong Kong’s street art and galleries
+8) Capturing Hong Kong’s street art and galleries

 Hong Kong is a brilliant canvas, and it doesn’t take an art expert to appreciate her many intricate details.
 With world-class galleries and edgy street art, the arts scene in this city is a vibrant one.